PatrickJHess/Vol-3-Chap-1/_build/html/_sources/Interacting With Jupyter Books.md

-# Working With Jupyter Books
+# Working with Jupyter Books

-This and other chapters of *Basic Concepts Of Fixed Income*, contain two types of documents:
+This and other chapters of *Basic Concepts of Fixed Income*, contain two types of documents:

+1. **Markdown documents (*.md*):**
-1. **Markdown Documents- what you are currently reading (*.md*):**
+   * What you are currently reading.
    * Contain no executable code.
    * Can be downloaded as a Markdown file (*.md*) or a PDF file (*.pdf*).
-2. **Notebook Documents (*.ipynb*):**
+2. **Notebook documents (*.ipynb*):**
-   * HTML representatins of Jupyter notebooks
+   * HTML Representations of Jupyter notebooks.
    * Can be downloaded as a notebook (*.ipynb*) or a PDF file (*.pdf*).
    * Have interactive capabilities.
-   * In a notebook like *Calculating And Graphing The Term Structure Of Interest Rates*, icons are available in the upper-right corner for launching and downloading the notebook.
+   * In a notebook like *Calculating and Graphing the Term Structure of Interest Rates*, icons are available in the upper-right corner for launching and downloading the notebook.

 Notebook Launch Options